NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

     Args:
        dmat: thickness of dielectric layer.
-       h: height of dipole above ground plane as fraction of dmat.
+       h: height of dipole above ground plane as a fraction of dmat.
        rpos: position of source in radial direction.
        m: angular φ dependence of the fields exp(imφ).

+    Returns:
+       The radiated flux in cylindrical coordinates.
     """
     L = 20  # length of non-PML region in radial direction dair = 1.0  # thickness of air padding
     dpml = 1.0  # PML thickness
     sr = L + dpml
     sz = dmat + dair + dpml
     cell_size = mp.Vector3(sr, 0, sz)